Brudermühlstraße station

 Brudermühlstraße is an U-Bahn station in the Sendling suburb in Munich, Germany on the U3.
 The station is located below the Brüdermühlstraße, a part of Munich's Mittlerer Ring ring road system on a junction between the west-east Brüdermühlstraße and the north-south Implerstraße.
 The station is located 3.8 km southwest of the city centre and 2 km (25 minute walk) south of the Theresienwiese where Oktoberfest is held annually.

 Marienplatz and Munich city centre is a 11-minute journey northbound on the U3 from Brudermühlstraße while southbound trains head towards Thalkirchen and eventually Fürstenried West.
-Trains run every 10 minutes or up to every 5 minutes in peak periods.
-On Sundays, trains run in 30 minute intervals.
+Trains run every 10 minutes or up to every 5 minutes in peak periods, very early and very late in the day at 20 or 30 minute interval.